lanagarmire/DeepProg/docs/_build/html/_sources/usage_advanced.md.txt

 ![kdplot 2](./img/stacked_TestProject_TEST_DATA_2_KM_plot_boosting_test_kde_1_cropped.png)

-Note that these visualisation are not very efficient in that example dataset, since we have only a limited number of samples (40).
-However, they might become more usefull for real datasets.
+Note that these visualisation are not very efficient in that example dataset, since we have only a limited number of samples (40) and features.
+However, they might become more useful for real datasets.